 Our results have included non-cash compensation expense due to the issuance of stock options and warrants, as applicable.
 We expense the fair value of stock options and warrants over their vesting period as applicable.
 When more precise pricing data is unavailable, we determine the fair value of stock options using the Black-Scholes option-pricing model.
 The terms and vesting schedules for share-based awards vary by type of grant and the employment status of the grantee.
 Generally, the awards vest based upon time-based conditions.
-Stock-based compensation expense is included in the condensed consolidated statements of operations under G&A or R&D expenses, as applicable.
+Stock-based compensation expense is included in the condensed consolidated statements of operations under general and administrative ("G&A") or research and development ("R&D") expenses, as applicable.
 We expect to record additional non-cash compensation expense in the future, which may be significant.